celo-org/docs/docs/validator-guide/attestation-service.md

 ## Configuration

 Attestation Service can use its config from a file that can be specified using `CONFIG` environment variable.
-It is recommended that you start using the [template Attestation Service config file](https://github.com/celo-org/celo-monorepo/blob/master/packages/attestation-service/config/.env.development):
+We **highly recommend** that you start by using the [template Attestation Service config file](https://github.com/celo-org/celo-monorepo/blob/master/packages/attestation-service/config/.env.development), which contains up-to-date, sensible defaults especially for `SMS_PROVIDERS_<country>`:

 ```bash
 # Choose a location for the config and fetch the defaults